Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 Prerequisites

 This article requires that you run PowerShell locally.
 You must have the Azure PowerShell module installed.
 Run Get-Module -ListAvailable Az to find the version.
-If you need to upgrade, see Install Azure PowerShell module.
+If you need to upgrade, see Install the Azure PowerShell module.
 After you verify the PowerShell version, run Login-AzAccount to create a connection with Azure.

 There are three key requirements for this scenario to work correctly:

-• A User Defined Route (UDR) on the spoke subnet that points to the Azure Firewall IP address as the default gateway.
-Virtual network gateway route propagation must be Disabled on this route table.
+• A user-defined route (UDR) on the spoke subnet that points to the Azure Firewall IP address as the default gateway.
+Virtual network gateway route propagation must be disabled on this route table.

 • A UDR on the hub gateway subnet must point to the firewall IP address as the next hop to the spoke networks.